-Purpose: Provision of services (including client relationship management) and developing those services
+Purpose: Provision of services (including client relationship management) and developing those services.

-- Performing the service which we have been engaged to provide.
+- performing the service which we have been engaged to provide;

-- Facilitating effective client and matter management including collation of know-how materials, and generating internal financial and marketing reports; facilitate administrative or operational processes within our business, for example assessing legal and financial risks to our business and debt management including credit control and collecting debt;
+- facilitating effective client and matter management including collation of know-how materials, and generating internal financial and marketing reports; facilitate administrative or operational processes within our business, for example assessing legal and financial risks to our business and debt management including credit control and collecting debt;

 - engaging other service providers to provide services to you where necessary to facilitate the provisions of services to you in connection with the engagement;

-- improving and developing our products and services including carrying out analysis on Ogier's performance to ensure that our client care is of the highest standard
+- improving and developing our products and services including carrying out analysis on Ogier's performance to ensure that our client care is of the highest standard;

-- Providing access to our online services including those at this link
+- providing access to our online services including those at this link.

-Legal justification: contractual necessity and legitimate interests
+Legal justification: contractual necessity and legitimate interests.

-Purpose: Legal and regulatory requirements
+Purpose: Legal and regulatory requirements.

-- undertaking internal conflict of interest checks
+- undertaking internal conflict of interest checks; and

-- Respond to requests, enquiries or complaints received.
+- respond to requests, enquiries or complaints received.

-Legal justification: Legal and Regulatory Requirements
+Legal justification: Legal and Regulatory Requirements.

-- To promote Ogier's services and provide newsletters, marketing material or other publications to our contacts and to invite you to conferences, events or seminars which may be of interest to you.
+to promote Ogier's services and provide newsletters, marketing material or other publications to our contacts and to invite you to conferences, events or seminars which may be of interest to you.
 This may involve contacting you or, where applicable, individuals within your organisation using the contact details that you have provided to us;

-- To compile anonymous statistics, for example, website usage statistics;
+- to compile anonymous statistics, for example, website usage statistics.

 Legal justification: Legitimate interests.